Museu Nacional d'Art de Catalunya

 Modern Art Collection

-In the Modern Art galleries visitors find an interesting collection that was previously exhibited in its own dedicated museum in the Parc de la Ciutadella.
-It has a selection of mainly Catalan art from the 19th and 20th century, a time when Modernista - the local interpretation of Art Nouveau - and the subsequent Noucentisme reached their peak.
+In the Modern Art galleries, visitors find an interesting collection that was previously exhibited in its own dedicated museum in the Parc de la Ciutadella.
+It has a selection of mainly Catalan art from the nineteenth and twentieth centuries, a time when Modernista – the local interpretation of Art Nouveau – and the subsequent Noucentisme reached their peak.

 Other Collections